 February 1st- Queen Silver Star Congratulatory dinner/dance I would like to thank the directors of the Queen Silver Star program for inviting me and congratulate the new Queen and Princess Silver Star once again!
 As well as wish Mackenzie and Angethia, retiring royalty, the very best in there future!
 February 2nd- Vernon Winter Carnival Events First, in the morning was […]

-Okay, that get the elephant out of the room, I have communication disorders.
+Okay, lets get the elephant out of the room, I have communication disorders.
 What is a communication disorder?
 A communication disorder is a vague wording for someone who has trouble communicating and has a difference in the communication portion of the brain.
-For me, I have Childhood Apraxia of speech (verbal Disapraia) as well as some others, which I don’t […]
+For me, I have Childhood Apraxia of speech (verbal Disapraia) as well as some others.
+For me, my […]

 What better month to start my new blogging series?
 Every month from now on I will do a month in review, a recap of my favorite appearances, charity work, achievements, travel, life events and more.
 July has been a dream come true!
 This July has been one to remember.
 I started the month as Miss MRI Canada, and ended it […]

 A huge thank you to Castanet for the beautiful article, I leave for Orlando tomorrow morning.
 Then let the pageant feed begin!!
 To read the Castanet article click here.